 TARDINESS TO SCHOOL

-Students need to be in their homeroom by the designated starting time, 7:47 a.m.
-Any student not in their homeroom by 7:47 a.m. will be considered late to school.
-If you arrive late, report directly to the main office and a late pass will be given to you.
-Students who arrive to school between 7:47 a.m. - 11:03 a.m. are recorded as an excused or unexcused tardy.
-Students who arrive to school after 11:06 a.m. are recorded as having a half day of excused or unexcused absence.
+Students need to be in their homeroom by the designated starting time, 7:52 a.m.
+Any student not in their homeroom by 7:52 a.m. will be considered late to school.
+If you arrive late, complete the QR Code on the front door and enter through the main office.
+Students who arrive to school between 7:52 a.m. - 10:52 a.m. are recorded as an excused or unexcused tardy.
+Students who arrive to school after 10:52 a.m. are recorded as having a half day of excused or unexcused absence.

 Excuses received from a doctor, dentist, a parent/guardian (in relation to illness or a religious holiday), will be considered as excused tardiness to school.
 Acceptable forms of tardy excuses are written excuses, online excuses, emails, and faxes.
 Parents may access the online tardy excuse form located on the CMS website.
 All other tardies are unexcused.
 Any tardies in question may be reviewed by an administrator and further documentation may be required.
 Additionally, administration may require a physician’s note for chronic excused tardies.